Dennis Malamatinas

 Dennis Malamatinas (born April 4, 1955) is a Greek executive and former CEO of Burger King.
-He has also served as CEO at a number of other companies, including Priceline Europe and Smirnoff.
+He has also was CEO at a number of other companies, including Priceline Europe and Smirnoff.

 Career

 Education and early career

 Malamatinas was born to Greek parents.
 As a child, his family lived in Tanzania and Greece before Malamatinas relocated to Chicago, where he worked in hospitality as a teenager.
 He studied for a BSc in Economics at Roosevelt University before completing an MBA from the University of Chicago.

 In 1979, he started his career at consumer goods conglomerate Procter & Gamble, working at the company's international company headquarters in Geneva.
 He also worked stints as a brand manager in P&G's Paris offices.
 In 1986, he joined PepsiCo, working in their Middle East headquarters in Nicosia, Cyprus.
 He later became President and CEO of Pepsi-Cola Italy.

 Between 1989 and 1997, he held various roles at leisure and drinks conglomerate Grand Metropolitan, including global CEO of the Metaxa Distillers brand and, subsequently, CEO of vodka brand Smirnoff.